 The Calais-Méditerranée-Express or “Train Bleu” owes its nickname to its midnight blue metallic cars highlighted with a golden trim.
 Inaugurated in 1922, they took on the Art-Deco style dear to the decorator René Prou through marquetry of bouquets of flowers with silver flakes and roses in molten glass by Lalique.
 30 years later, a mahogany bar reconfigured a decor sublimated in 1974 by the filmmaker Sydney Lumet in his adaptation of the novel, Murder on the Orient Express.
 This car is one of two examples of the historic ‘Train Bleu’.

-The Étoile du Nord set off in 1927, connecting Paris to Amsterdam in just eight hours.
-Entrusted to René Prou, the interior design of the parlour carriage is restrained: walls panelled in Finnish birch burl inlaid with exotic marquetry and a red carpet adorned with stylised flowers, highlighting the twenty-eight armchairs upholstered with an Art Deco pattern.
-The relaxed elegance of this car accommodated passengers on the Flèche d’Or (Paris-London), the Oiseau Bleu (Paris-Brussels) and the Sud Express (Paris-Lisbon).
+The Etoile du Nord (or “the north star”) set off in 1927 and linked Paris to Amsterdam in eight hours.
+René Prou once again designed the interior of this lounge car.
+The style was understated and functional with a warm elegance.
+The walls were paneled with Finnish birch burr wood and inlaid with exotic marquetry, the red carpet was decorated with stylized flowers, and twenty-eight armchairs were upholstered with an Art Deco motif.
+A very chic ambiance that also welcomed passengers to the Flèche d’Or (Paris-London), the Oiseau Bleu (Paris-Brussels) and the Sud Express (Paris-Lisbon).

-Built in 1929, this car was part of the train that linked London to Ventimiglia via Paris, Nice and Monte Carlo.
-Restored in 2011 by master craftsmen, the original structure – a four-seater coupé – has retained the bar that was added in 1975.
-The panelling has been replaced, while the larger light wood panels were inlaid with exotic zinc marquetry, based on original designs by René Prou.
+Built in 1929, this car was part of the train that connected London to Ventimiglia, via Paris, Nice and Monte Carlo.
+Restored in 2011 by artisans, its original structure – a small four-seater – has kept the bar that was added in 1975.
+The woodwork has been replaced and the large light wood panels have been inlaid with exotic zinc inlays, made from original designs by René Prou.